MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Optimize/Overview.md

 OEMs must also plan to have potential minor expansions of the LTSC working-set and storage requirements due to security patching. -->

+Windows IoT Enterprise optimizations provide multiple approaches to tailor specialized device deployments by reduce storage and memory requirements of the operating system.
+While Windows IoT Enterprise can use many optimization methods that are available to other editions of Windows, Windows IoT Enterprise has extra optimization methods designed for fixed-function specialized devices.

 ## Optimization features specific to Windows IoT Enterprise

 The features listed in this table are unique to Windows IoT Enterprise.